Kalkulus1/python-ktech/README.md

 ### Middleware

-You can create custom middleware classes by inheriting from the `bumbo.middleware.Middleware` class and overriding its two methods that are called before and after each request:
+You can create custom middleware classes by inheriting from the `ktech_python.middleware.Middleware` class and overriding its two methods that are called before and after each request:

 ```python